Sell with no payment Risks!

 How to select gasket for flanges

-The first criteria to select the right type of gasket is, of course, the type of fluid conveyed by the pipeline – and the fluid temperature and pressure.
+The first criteria to select the right type of gasket is, of course, the type of fluid conveyed by the pipeline, and, in particular:

 Compressed Gaskets Chemical Resistance Chart